Skip to main content

 gorge Columbia Gorge (Hood River OR + White Salmon WA) pnw Abbreviation — cross-border tag like ie and pdx

-ycd Nanaimo / central Vancouver Island bc IATA
+ycd Nanaimo / central Vancouver Island vanisle IATA

 ylw Kelowna / Okanagan bc IATA